 Professor Aliza B. Kaplan teaches Lawyering and is the Director of the Criminal Justice Reform Clinic (CJRC) where students engage in a critical examination of and participation in important and complex issues and cases in the areas of parole, clemency, wrongful convictions, and juvenile justice.
-She serves as counsel to the Forensic Justice Project, helped create the Community Law Division at Metropolitan Public Defender, and is an active Board Member of the Oregon Forensic Justice Project.
+She serves as counsel to the Forensic Justice Project, helped create the Community Law Division at Metropolitan Public Defender, and is an active Board Member of the Forensic Justice Project.
 She is also a documentary film producer — the 2007 film she co-produced, My Country, My Country, was nominated for an Academy Award, and her 2010 film, The Oath, was nominated for two news Emmy Awards.

 Prior to teaching at Lewis & Clark, Kaplan was an Associate Professor of Legal Skills at Brooklyn Law School.
 She was also the Deputy Director of the national Innocence Project and co-founded the New England Innocence Project.
 She was an associate at Testa, Hurwitz and Thibeault in Boston and served as a law clerk to the Honorable Judge Joseph E. Irenas of the U.S. District Court for the District of New Jersey.

 Professor Kaplan received the 2022 President’s Award from the Oregon Criminal Defense Lawyers Association and the 2022 Juneteenth Freedom Award from Uhura Sasa at the Oregon State Penitentiary.
 In 2021, Professor Kaplan received the Oregon State Bar Award of Merit, the Bar’s highest honor.
 Professor Kaplan was the 2015 recipient of the Leo Levenson Award for Excellence in Teaching.
 She teaches, gives presentations on and researches/writes in the areas of criminal law and public interest lawyering